SharedCode/sop/README.md

 In the tests that comes with SOP(under in_red_ck folder), the node slot length is set to 500 with matching batch size.
 This proves decent enough.
 I tried using 1,000 and it even looks better in my laptop. :)
 But 500 is decent, so, it was used as the test's slot length.

-## Initial General Discussion of SOP V2
+## General Discussion of SOP V2

-Below discussions are mostly achieved in this SOP V2 POC, I will update and move what ever details did not make it, e.g. the data driver for support of huge blobs to a future, V3 release section.
+Below features are mostly achieved in this SOP V2 POC, only two features did not make it, i.e. - the data driver for support of huge blobs & its companion feature, streaming to support extremely huge data.

 SOP is a modern database engine within a code library.
 It is categorized as a NoSql engine, but which because of its scale-ability, is considered to be an enabler, coo-petition/player in the Big Data space.